Click Here To Schedule A Consultation

 How many types of acne scars are there?

-There are two main categories of acne scars, atrophic and hypertrophic.
+There are two main categories of acne scars: atrophic and hypertrophic.
 Based on these two main categories, different acne scars can be divided into four subcategories.
 These subgroups of acne scars include ice pick, boxcar, rolling, and keloid scars.
-Acne scars can also vary in severity, ranging from macular, mild, and moderate to severe.
+Acne scars can also vary in severity, ranging from macular to mild and moderate to severe.

 I – Atrophic Acne scars

 Atrophic acne scars are the most common type of acne scar.
-Atrophic acne scars develop when the skin’s natural wound-healing response produces insufficient new collagen.
+They develop when the skin’s natural wound-healing response produces insufficient new collagen.
 Depressions in the skin’s surface characterize these types of acne scars.
 Inflammatory acne lesions, such as nodules and cysts, are the most likely to cause atrophic acne scars.
 Icepick, boxcar, and rolling scars are the three types of atrophic acne scars.

 II – Hypertrophic scars